 The Samsung Galaxy Buds Live and Samsung Galaxy Buds Plus may have similar names, and released one after the other, but these true wireless earbuds couldn’t be more different.
-However, though their looks diverge quite a bit, which is actually better?
+Their looks diverge quite a bit, but which is actually better?

-Editor’s note: this versus was updated on May 3, 2021, to mention the Samsung Galaxy Buds Pro.
+Editor’s note: this versus was updated on August 3, 2021, to match formatting to the current SoundGuys style and address an FAQ about the Samsung Galaxy Buds 2.

 The Samsung Galaxy Buds Live and Galaxy Buds Plus have profoundly different designs

 Let’s get the obvious part out of the way first: These buds basically look like they’re from different planets.
-The Samsung Galaxy Buds Plus look a lot like what you’d expect from a pair of true wireless earbuds.
+The Samsung Galaxy Buds Plus looks a lot like what you’d expect from a pair of true wireless earbuds.
 These black plastic nubbins have a primarily glossy finish, with replaceable rubber tips.
-Their build feels a little cheap, but it also keeps them comfortable and lightweight.
+Its build feels a little cheap, but it also keeps it comfortable and lightweight.

 However, where the interchangeable rubber tips made the Galaxy Buds Plus comfortable for a wide variety of ears, Lily found the Galaxy Buds Live uncomfortable after just a little while, as the one-size-fits-all approach caused quite a bit of strain on her outer ears.
 Your mileage may vary, though—if you’re lucky enough to have the correct ear shape, the Galaxy Buds Live might feel just right.

-The charging cases look different, but that’s about it
+The charging cases look different, but they function similarly

 Samsung Galaxy Buds Live come with a square clamshell style charging case modeled after a jewelry box.
 It’s covered in a glossy finish matching whatever color you bought the earbuds in (they come in Mystic Black, Mystic Bronze, and Mystic White).
 The case has a pretty distinctive look to it, especially compared to the Galaxy Buds Plus.
 The charging case for Samsung’s older true wireless earbuds looks pretty standard.
 This is a plastic, oblong case that just kind of looks like a tube.